cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - 2 cabview controls for generic items, see http://www.elvastower.com/forums/index.php?/topic/35572-cabview-controls-for-generic-items/
 - Cruise control: allow optional setting of speed also in manual mode
 - Various fixes related to reversals and couplings, see e.g. http://www.elvastower.com/forums/index.php?/topic/29383-assistance-with-ai-shunting/page__view__findpost__p__277369
-- NEW: Manage multiple screen pages on a display in 2D and 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/35612-managing-multiple-screen-pages-on-a-display-in-2d-and-3d-cabs/
+- Manage multiple screen pages on a display in 2D and 3D cabs, see http://www.elvastower.com/forums/index.php?/topic/35612-managing-multiple-screen-pages-on-a-display-in-2d-and-3d-cabs/
-- NEW: Insert cabview controls in side views of 2D cabs, see http://www.elvastower.com/forums/index.php?/topic/35640-inserting-cabview-controls-in-side-views-of-2d-cabs/
+- Insert cabview controls in side views of 2D cabs, see http://www.elvastower.com/forums/index.php?/topic/35640-inserting-cabview-controls-in-side-views-of-2d-cabs/
-- NEW: fix ORNYMG bug of misaligned locomotive HUD
-- NEW: Correct issue with tender water mass, by steamer_ctn.
+- Multiple screens: add ORTS_STATIC_DISPLAY for background of screen pages and allow for uppercase chars in screenpage names
+- Bug fix for https://bugs.launchpad.net/or/+bug/1950578 Dyn Brake set up state not disappearing in cab
+- NEW: reassigned keys for two CC commands, see http://www.elvastower.com/forums/index.php?/topic/33841-cruise-control/page__st__110#entry277962 .
+- NEW: imported the distributed power feature code written by Peter Gulyas (gpz), see here http://www.elvastower.com/forums/index.php?/topic/26249-remote-control-dpu-units/page__st__70__gopid__277963#entry277963

 The Monogame related code intentionally coincides only partly with the code of the OR official testing version.